 Even before Windows 10 release in 2015, Windows users are asking many question on different forums.

 After its release many expert wrote Windows 10 review.
-These Windows 10 reviews were bad call for new users who were or are still thinking about upgrade to Windows 10.
+These Windows 10 reviews were bad call for new users who were or are still thinking about Win 10 upgrade.

 Although Windows 10 system requirements are not very high but it still causes many problem.
 This post mainly revolves around these problem/issues which are faced after Windows 10 upgrade.